kellervater/c8sm/README.md

 > The container MAY also work with different IDEs than `VSCode`, as long as they support devcontainers.
 > But The section "customizations.vscode.extensions" will definitely not.
 So for the best UX I'd recommend using VSCode.

+We are using `minikube` here, since `kind` has it's [problems](https://github.com/kubernetes-sigs/kind/issues/3196) to run in a `dind` setup.

 # How to Use

+## tl;dr

+> [!NOTE]
+> This let's you skip chapters 2 and 6 of the C8SM course the fastest.

+* Start the devcontainer
+* Run the following commands:
+  * `make get-repos` -> will download all required repositories
+  * `make tooling-config` -> downloads and updates helm repos/dependencies
+  * `make start-minikube` -> starts your local kubernetes cluster

+More in-depth info can be found below.
+There are also some QoL commands which you might want to use.

 ## VSCode
 Open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)(Windows: `Ctrl+Shift+P`) and start typing: ![alt text](img/image.png).